 The Leadership, Management and Premises committee will monitor the effectiveness of the complaints procedure in ensuring that complaints are handled properly.
 The Leadership, Management and Premises committee will track the number and nature of complaints, and review underlying issues as stated in section 10.

 The complaints records are logged and managed by the Head Teacher.

-This policy will be reviewed by Leadership, Management and Premises committee annually.
+This policy will be reviewed and approved by the full governing body committee annually.